CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

 1. Select **External Collaboration Settings** on the left navigation pane.

-1. Under **Guest user access**, review access levels that are available and then select **Guest user access is restricted to properties and memberships of their own directory objects (most restrictive)**.
+1. Under **Guest user access restrictions**, review access levels that are available and then select **Guest user access is restricted to properties and memberships of their own directory objects (most restrictive)**.

    >**NOTE:**